Gaia's brightest very metal-poor (VMP) stars. Metallicity catalogue of a thousand VMP stars from Gaia's radial velocity spectrometer spectra: Methods

 \subsection{Spectral analysis pipeline}

-The Gaia consortium released RVS spectra normalised for continuum.
-We renormalise the spectra using a spline representation as described in Appendix \ref{a} to avoid systematic offsets seen when validated with high-resolution metallicities.
-We end up with 1441 stars that are potential VMP candidates for which we analyse the Gaia RVS spectra to infer metallicities.
+The \textit{Gaia} consortium released RVS spectra normalised for continuum.
+We renormalised the spectra using a spline representation as described in Appendix \ref{a} to avoid systematic offsets seen when validated with high-resolution metallicities.
+We ended up with 1441 stars that are potential VMP candidates for which we analyse the \textit{Gaia} RVS spectra to infer metallicities.

-For the next step, we utilize a modified pipeline based on \cite{2022longeard} to fit equivalent widths to all three Calcium Triplet lines i.e., 850.04 nm, 854.44 nm and 866.45 nm at the same time and also compute additional radial velocity offsets in the process.
-Initially, we create smoothed spectra by applying a Gaussian kernel and focus on the Calcium Triplet (CaT) lines.
-These lines are modeled using Voigt profiles, and their positions are determined by minimizing the difference between a simulated spectrum containing only the CaT lines and the observed spectrum.
-The initial radial velocity estimate is obtained through cross-correlation and is typically close to zero as the publicly available Gaia RVS spectra are already in the rest frame.
-However owing to the handful of stars with radial velocity offsets greater than 5 km/s, we also release the radial velocity offset and error on this parameter as a part of this catalogue.
-A Markov Chain Monte Carlo (MCMC) algorithm is then employed to fit the observed spectra, with the aim of deriving the radial velocity offset, depth and full width at half maximum and eventually equivalent widths for the three Calcium Triplet lines.
+For the next step, we utilized a modified pipeline based on \cite{2022longeard} to fit equivalent widths to all three calcium triplet lines, namely, 850.04 nm, 854.44 nm and 866.45 nm at the same time and also computed additional radial velocity offsets in the process.
+Initially, we created smoothed spectra by applying a Gaussian kernel and focus on the calcium triplet (CaT) lines.
+These lines are modeled using Voigt profiles and their positions were determined by minimizing the difference between a simulated spectrum containing only the CaT lines and the observed spectrum.
+The initial radial velocity estimate was obtained through cross-correlation and is typically close to zero as the publicly available \textit{Gaia} RVS spectra are already in the rest frame.
+However owing to the handful of stars with radial velocity offsets greater than 5 km/s, we also released the radial velocity offset and error on this parameter as a part of this catalogue.
+A Markov chain Monte Carlo (MCMC) algorithm is then employed to fit the observed spectra, with the aim of deriving the radial velocity offset, depth, and full width at half maximum, and, eventually, the equivalent widths for the three calcium triplet lines.
 Constraints are applied to ensure the relative depths and widths of the lines are consistent such as the depth of the first line should be smaller than the second and the third which is in turn smaller than the second.
-The MCMC analysis is performed for each star, and the best-fit values are determined based on the maximum likelihood.
+The MCMC analysis was performed for each star, and the best-fit values are determined based on the maximum likelihood.